-The house specials include a vegetarian burger, while eggs are served in a number of different ways.
+The house specials include a vegetarian burger, while eggs are served in several different ways.
 If you simply want a lunchtime snack, go for one of their delicious paninis or salads.
 There’s a range of smoothies, fresh juices, coffee, and some extremely tempting desserts.
 The restaurant also has a shop and art gallery with an emphasis on fair trade products and local crafts.

 2. Kai Pez

-If you’re looking for a cool place to have lunch away from the heat of the day, El Fogon del Sur is the place to go.
-It’s another restaurant on Calle 22 and opens for breakfast, lunch, and dinner.
-It’s a great place to relax after a hectic day exploring Bacalar, Mexico.
+If you’re looking for a cool place to have lunch away from the heat of the day, Los de Atlixco is the place to go.
+Open for breakfast, lunch, and dinner.
+It’s a great place to relax after a hectic day exploring.

-Family-friendly El Fogon del Sur can cater for large groups and has a hip outdoor seating area.
-If you want a hearty meal before setting out for the day, El Fogon del Sur has gained a reputation for a very filling and tasty breakfast.
+We dined for breakfast before getting out on the boat for the day.
+Los de Atlixco can cater to large groups and has a hip outdoor seating area.
+If you want a hearty meal before setting out for the day, Los de Atlixco has gained a reputation for a very filling and tasty breakfast.

 7 Shades of Blue in Laguna Bacalar Mexico & why it’s special!

-Mexico’s Department of Tourism named Bacalar a Pueblo Mágico (Magic Town) in 2006, one of a number of lesser-known towns given such a title in recognition of its importance to the country’s tourism industry.
-The town still attracts more Mexicans than foreign tourist so is great for tourists who seek off the beaten track destinations – you’ll feel like you’re visiting real Mexico.
+Mexico’s Department of Tourism named Bacalar a Pueblo Magico (Magic Town) in 2006, one of a number of lesser-known towns given such a title in recognition of its importance to the country’s tourism industry.
+The town still attracts more Mexicans than foreign tourists, so it is great for tourists who seek off-the-beaten-track destinations – you’ll feel like you’re visiting real Mexico.

 Mexico has a well-developed tourist industry.
-In the early days, it was Acapulco on the Pacific Coast that caught the attention of travelers, while in the 90’s, small villages like Cancun expanded into resorts offering top quality hotels facing out into the Caribbean, catering to the party crowd.
-The added attraction of that part of Yucatan was the Mayan history and the wonderful sites that remained in good condition.
+In the early days, it was Acapulco on the Pacific Coast that caught the attention of travelers.
+At the same time, in the ’90s, small villages like Cancun expanded into resorts offering top-quality hotels facing out into the Caribbean, catering to the party crowd.

 Bacalar may be a late developer in Mexico’s tourist trade, but in some ways, that is to its advantage.
 Bacalar can offer an authentic Mexican ‘’feel’’ that is unlikely to disappear any time soon.
 Combining some historical gems with a wonderfully unspoiled natural environment, it’s ideal for travelers who simply want to relax during their time in Bacalar, Mexico.